MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ## Configure editing of records and fields

-You can control which records and fields sellers can edit directly in Copilot for Sales.
+Sellers can edit records by opening them in CRM from a link in Copilot for Sales.
+Help them to be more productive by allowing them to edit records directly in Copilot for Sales.
+You can also control which fields sellers can edit directly in Copilot for Sales.

 By default, contacts are editable.
 For other records, you must turn on the option to allow editing.